 While we are committed to continuing this long tradition of research on adaptive restoration, the Arboretum is also a valuable research site for studies in botany, landscape ecology, horticulture, soil science, wildlife ecology, environmental engineering, social science, and public health.

 We invite research proposals in all areas relevant to the Arboretum mission, including the social sciences.
-We are particularly interested in restoration ecology, invasive species monitoring and management, stormwater impacts, horticulture, visitor experiences, citizen science, science communication, public engagement, K–12 outdoor education, and the collection and analysis of long-term monitoring data at remnant and restored sites.
+We are particularly interested in restoration ecology, invasive species monitoring and management, stormwater impacts, horticulture, visitor experiences, citizen science, science communication, public engagement, K–12 outdoor education, the use of technology in public engagement, addressing diversity and inclusion, and the collection and analysis of long-term monitoring data at remnant and restored sites.
 Proposals may address any of these areas or others that wisely utilize Arboretum land and other resources.
 Other scholarly activities may be considered if they align with the Arboretum’s mission and vision.